florian-h05/doorbird-mdns-announcer/README.md

 1. Change ownership to your user with `sudo chown -R $USER:$USER doorbird-mdns-announcer`
 1. cd into that folder with `cd doorbird-mdns-announcer`
 1. Install dependencies with `pip install -r requirements.txt`
-1. Set up the systemd service file:
+1. Set up the systemd service file (`nano doorbird-mdns-announcer.service`):
    - Replace `%USER` with your username.
    - Replace `%ANNOUNCE` with your DoorBird's mac and ip, format is `mac/ip`
    - Optionally set up the interfaces.